Karnataka CM distributes free milk to urban poor

 The Chief Minister marched through narrow lanes of slums in Ashwath Nagar and handed milk packets to the dwellers.
 He was accompanied by the Deputy Chief Minister C N Ashwath Narayan, minister Shivaram Hebbar and health officials during his visit.

-On the milk production, Yediyurappa had on Wednesday said out of 69 lakh litres produced in the state, 42 lakh litres was going unsold.
+On the milk production, Yediyurappa had on Wednesday said out of 69 lakh litres produced in the state, 42 lakh litres is sold, adding the government has decided to buy the unsold milk and distribute among the urban poor.
 The state government had on Wednesday taken a slew of measures to ensure uninterrupted supply of food grains, vegetables and milk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)